o3de/o3de.org/content/docs/userguide/ui/editor/texture-atlases-adding-texture-atlases-to-a-ui-canvas.md

 description: null
 title: Adding Texture Atlases to a UI Canvas
 ---
-# Adding Texture Atlases to a UI Canvas<a name="ui-editor-texture-atlases-adding-texture-atlases-to-a-ui-canvas"></a>
+# Adding Texture Atlases to a UI Canvas {#ui-editor-texture-atlases-adding-texture-atlases-to-a-ui-canvas}

 You can use the **UI Editor** to add texture atlases to a UI canvas\.